apache/pekko/docs/src/main/paradox/additional/packaging.md

 ---
-project.description: How to package an Akka application for deployment.
+project.description: How to package an Pekko application for deployment.
 ---
 # Packaging

-The simplest way to use Akka is as a regular library, adding the Akka jars you need to your classpath (in case of a web app, in `WEB-INF/lib`).
+The simplest way to use Pekko is as a regular library, adding the Pekko jars you need to your classpath (in case of a web app, in `WEB-INF/lib`).

 In many cases, such as deploying to an analytics cluster, building your application into a single 'fat jar' is needed.
-When building fat jars, some additional configuration is needed to merge Akka config files, because each Akka jar contains a `reference.conf` resource with default values.
+When building fat jars, some additional configuration is needed to merge Pekko config files, because each Pekko jar contains a `reference.conf` resource with default values.

 The method for ensuring `reference.conf` and other `*.conf` resources are merged depends on the tooling you use to create the fat jar: